5 recommended OTC drugs

 Frequently asked

-Minimum 6-12 weeks to see effect.
+At least 6-12 weeks to see an effect.
 Continuous treatment for maintenance — acne is a chronic disease.

 Benzoyl peroxide or salicylic acid?

 Benzoyl — antibacterial, more effective on inflammatory lesions.
 Salicylic — on comedones.
-They combine (at different times).
+They can be combined (at different times).

-Yes, in Romania adapalene 0.1% is available without prescription.
-Apply in the evening, start with 3 times/week, increase gradually.
+Yes, in Romania adapalene 0.1% is available without a prescription.
+Apply in the evening, start with 3x/week, increase gradually.

 See also